bmorton/builder/README.md

 ### Why wouldn't I just use Docker Hub or a build server like Jenkins?

 You totally can.
 Those are both good options.
 However, this project gives you the ability to easily build and push images to your own Docker registry by simply setting up a single Github webhook.
 It allows you to easily set up lots of builds with zero configuration (or even for an entire organization in the latest version of Github Enterprise).
+It also enforces some conventions:

+* Naming the Docker image the same as the code repository
+* Tagging the image with the last 7 of the SHA and "latest" and pushing both to the registry

 ## Usage